RuanJvv/bonela-website-v2/claudedocs/global-messaging-update-summary.md

 ## Notes

+- Consistent use of "worldwide" throughout all messaging
-- The messaging now balances South African pride with global service capability
+- The messaging balances South African pride with global service capability
 - SEO keywords updated to reflect worldwide service delivery
 - Email templates updated for consistent branding across all customer touchpoints
 - Schema.org structured data updated for search engines